In order to look ahead in the hotel industry, we have to look at what is happening now.

 So let’s take a look at the Four Seasons New York who has dedicated 125 of its rooms to healthcare workers.
 They now have almost no touchpoints in the ENTIRE hotel, which is completely against a hotel’s nature of being hands-on, as with the traditional luxury hotel experience.

 Check-ins and check-outs are being performed virtually, with no human-to-human contact.
-Elevator rides are limited to one guest per car.
+Elevator rides are limited to one guest per car, which can make things really slow when one is out of order and maybe even waiting for someone to see Titan Machine, should a part need repairing or replacing.
 Room service has also been discontinued, hotel restaurants, bars, and complimentary coffee stations are closed indefinitely.
+Going forward, we could even see the inclusion of informative digital signage from the likes of Platon Graphics that can serve as a way to convey important information to the guests wit minimal human contact.
 So what are we seeing as some hotels’ new dining options?
 Pre-made boxed meals.

 It’s safe to say that breakfast buffets, communal tables, and traditional spacing in common areas are going go away for some time.

 Some hotels are also minimizing the contents of guest rooms, so there are fewer opportunities for germs to spread.
 Things like minibars, excess hangers, extra linens, even extra pillows.